Arau/hugo-docs-playground/layouts/partials/content/bestpractices/cloud-bestpractices.md

 Stateful applications that allow the user to set different scaling policies and define StorageOS pools based on node selectors to collocate volumes.

-Loosing a few nodes at the same time could cause the loss of data even when volume replicas are being used.
+Losing a few nodes at the same time could cause the loss of data even when volume replicas are being used.